Customs seizes 68 cartons of Tramadol, 120kg Indian hemp in Sokoto | TODAY.NG

-The Nigeria Customs Service (NCS), Sokoto Command, has said it has seized 68 cartons of Tramadol and 22 cartons of Evergrip tablets worth N20 million in the state.
+The Nigeria Customs Service, Sokoto State Command, has seized 68 cartons of Tramadol and 22 cartons of Evergrip tablets worth N20 million in the state.

-It also intercepted six cartons of expired cigarettes and 120 kilogrammes of Indian hemp worth over N1.2 million.
+The agency also said it intercepted six cartons of expired cigarettes and 120 kilogrammes of Indian hemp worth over N 1.2 million.

-Addressing journalists in Sokoto Tuesday, the Customs Area Controller of the Command, Mr. Nasir Ahmed, said the 68 cartons of Tramadol was evacuated from a house in the Sokoto metropolis.
+Addressing journalists in Sokoto, the state capital, the Customs Area Comptroller of the Command, Mr. Nasir Ahmed, said the 68 cartons of Tramadol was evacuated from a house in the Sokoto metropolis.

 Ahmed stated that the illicit drugs were smuggled through Niger Republic as the main transit point.

-The controller noted with dismay the negative effects of such illicit drugs on youths which leads to crime and banditry.
+The comptroller noted with dismay, the negative effects of such illicit drugs on youths, which leads to crime and banditry.

 “We want the government to demolish this house in order to serve as a deterrent to people who want to use their houses as a warehouse for storage of contraband drugs.